waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Lessons Learned (New)

-- **Failure to Trust Tools (Vermilion City, Turns ~177121-177152):** My `find_path` tool repeatedly and correctly reported that no path existed to the Vermilion Gym.
-I incorrectly assumed the tool was broken and spent over 20 turns trying to debug it and attempting flawed manual paths. **Lesson:** I must trust my tools' outputs, especially when they contradict my assumptions.
-The tool correctly identified that Vermilion City is segmented by water and requires Surf to navigate between the eastern and western sections.

-# VII.
-Plan Update: Lt.
-Surge

-- **Revised Plan:**
-  1. Navigate to the water's edge at (21, 21).
-  2. Use Surf to cross to the western side of Vermilion City.
-  3. Use the `team_builder_agent` to assemble the optimal team for Lt.
-Surge.
-  4. Heal and switch party members at the Pokémon Center if needed.
-  5. Navigate to (16, 20) and use Cut on the tree at (16, 19).
-  6. Enter the gym and challenge Lt.
-Surge.

-- **Failure to Trust Tools (Vermilion City, Turns ~177304-177307):** My `find_path` tool again correctly reported that no path existed to the Vermilion Gym.
-I again incorrectly assumed the tool was broken and spent turns debugging it. **Lesson:** I must trust my tools' outputs.
+- **Failure to Trust Tools (Vermilion City, Turns ~177121-177152 & ~177304-177307):** My `find_path` tool repeatedly and correctly reported that no path existed to the Vermilion Gym.
+I incorrectly assumed the tool was broken and spent turns debugging it. **Lesson:** I must trust my tools' outputs.
 The tool correctly identified that Vermilion City is segmented by water and requires Surf.
 I must verify my own assumptions about the map before debugging a tool.

 # VIII.
 Tile Mechanics & Traversal Rules (Verified)